 Most Agencies Talk Traffic.
 CFOs Care About Revenue Velocity.

 If you've ever sat in a meeting where your marketing agency proudly presents a 50% increase in website traffic while your CFO asks, “But what does that mean for revenue?” you've experienced the disconnect.
 Agencies measure activity.
 CFOs measure outcomes.
-And in today's B2B landscape, the outcome that matters most isn't traffic it's revenue velocity.
+And in today's B2B landscape, the outcome that matters most isn't traffic, it's revenue velocity.

 This guide explains why revenue velocity is the metric that reframes the growth conversation, how to calculate it, and how to use it to align your agency, your sales team, and your CFO on the same revenue-focused page.